-- For cryptography and verification only not datastructures, we may additionally that it is intrisically hard to compute from an output a possible input. - One common use of hash functions is for password management: for instance, when designing a log-in for a website, to mitigate the impact of possible data leak if the server is breached, what should be stored on there should not be the user's password but a hash of the user's password together with some string specific to the service (salt).
+- For cryptography and verification, we may additionally want that it is intrisically hard to compute from an output a possible input; essentially it must be hard for hackers to compute collisions. - One common use of hash functions is for password management: for instance, when designing a log-in for a website, to mitigate the impact of possible data leak if the server is breached, what should be stored on there should not be the user's password but a hash of the user's password together with some string specific to the service (typically called "salt").
 Thus if a malicious actor get access to the server, the actual password that the user uses (that may use across multiple services) is not leaked. (there are schemes with stronger security guarantees, a lot of which will also use hash functions as building blocks) - Another use of hash functions is in checking the integrity of downloads.
 In many scenarii, the downloading large files can be corrupted due to e.g. a bit flip in the transfer.
 Detecting such errors can be done by computing the hash of the downloaded file (which is typically much smaller than the overall file) and check that it matches the hash given by the server.
 This is used implicitly for instance in most torrent clients. - As far as datastructures are concerned, hash functions are useful to implement hash tables, a datastructure that can provide arrays indexed by complex data/non-consecutive integers.
-The goal is to have constant-time operations of regular arrays in constant-time on average. - (out of scope) Hash tables are very useful to do dynamic programming if the input is a complex value and hash-consing when implementing arborescent immutable datastructures with maximal sharing the latter can be interesting for enumeration problems and to speed up comparisons when the result is expected to be false.
+The goal is to have constant-time operations of regular arrays in constant-time on average. - (out of scope for the exam) Hash tables are very useful to do dynamic programming if the input is a complex value and hash-consing when implementing arborescent immutable datastructures with maximal sharing the latter can be interesting for enumeration problems and to speed up comparisons when the result is expected to be false.